UGeneF/TinyNeuralNetwork/README.md

 # TinyNeuralNetwork
 ## Disclaimer
-When I wrote this code , I hadn`t know Python language at all, thats the code is ugly.(Today I have level-up) Nevertheless, your first Neural Network will always be exiting experience for you :)
+When I wrote this code , I hadn`t know Python language at all, thats why the code is ugly.(Today I have level-up) Nevertheless, your first Neural Network will always be exiting experience for you :)
 ## Network description